What personal information do we hold?

-If your application is successful and you receive a conditional offer, you will need to be police vetted.
-The police vetting form has a separate Privacy Notice.
-This sets out how your personal data will be processed.
+If your application is successful, you will receive a conditional offer.
+However, you will need to be police vetted.
+Police vetting has a separate Privacy Notice.
+This explains how your personal data will be processed.

 How do we collect personal information?

-We collect information via your online application form or in the personal statement, which you provide in an email to the OPCC.
+We collect information via online application forms or in personal statements provided via email to the OPCC.

 Why do we use your personal data?

 We process information to assess your suitability for a role

 What is the legal basis for our use of your personal information?

 If you are applying for a job with the OPCC (excluding the Chief Constable role), we need to process your personal data to perform a contract or to take steps, at your request, before entering a contract.

 When applying for a volunteering opportunity with the OPCC, we process your personal data as part of our legitimate interests.